kannanjayachandran/Full-Stack-Development/05 React Js/Readme.md

 ## Effect Hook

 The `useEffect` hook is used to perform side effects in a functional component.
 Side effects are things like data fetching, setting up subscriptions, and manually changing the DOM.
 The `useEffect` hook takes in two arguments, a function that performs the side effect and an array of dependencies.
 The function that performs the side effect is called the effect function.
 The effect function is called after the component is rendered to the DOM.
 The array of dependencies is used to tell react when to run the effect function.
 If the array of dependencies is empty, the effect function is called only once after the component is rendered to the DOM.
-If the array of dependencies is not empty, the effect function is called whenever one of the dependencies changes. we dont pass `async` function to `useEffect` directly, instead we create a function inside `useEffect` and call it.
+If the array of dependencies is not empty, the effect function is called whenever one of the dependencies changes. we don't pass `async` function to `useEffect` directly, instead we create a function inside `useEffect` and call it.

 ```jsx
 import {useEffect} from 'react';